FarzanehZohrabi/gulls-notebooks-fz/README.md

-# gulls-notebooks
+# gulls-postprocessing
-A repository for examples of gulls postprocessing and utility functions
+A repository for examples of gulls postprocessing, visualizations, and utility functions

 # Using the repository
 1. Make a fork of the repository to your own github account